How to Build a Covered Raised Bed

 Step 2: Install the Strap Clamps (optional)

-This bed uses 8 bent PVC pipes to support the cover.
-Thus, we space the strap clamps so that the first PVC pipe on each end is about one foot in from the end of the bed and the clamps are 2 feet apart.
-In other words, you’ll attached a strap clamp at 1 foot, 3 feet, 5 feet, etc. Each strap clamp is attached with 2 decking screws.
+This bed uses eight bent PVC pipes to support the cover.
+Thus, we space the strap clamps so that the first PVC pipe on each end is about one foot from the end of the bed, and the clamps are 2 feet apart.
+In other words, you’ll attach a strap clamp at 1 foot, 3 feet, 5 feet, etc. Each strap clamp is attached with two decking screws.

-If you don’t want to use clamps, you can also just bury the ends of your pvc pipe into the ground.
-This will be a little less stable, but still workable.
+If you don’t want to use clamps, you can also bury the ends of your PVC pipe into the ground.
+This will be a little less stable but still workable.

 Step 3: Insert the PVC Pipes